 The holiday season from October through February provides some of the most indulgent meals, sweets, and beverages of the whole year.
-From chocolates and pumpkin desserts in October, to Thanksgiving sides and desserts in November, Christmas desserts and fried Hanukkah dishes, and the ever abundant chocolate and cupcakes for Valentine’s Day in February, we just can’t escape all the tasty goodness!
-Despite the fact that most of these dishes are a slight step away or more from a nutritional meal, there are some hidden nutritional gems in holiday fare.
+From chocolates and pumpkin desserts in October to Thanksgiving sides and desserts in November, Christmas desserts and fried Hanukkah dishes, and the ever-abundant chocolate and cupcakes for Valentine’s Day in February, we just can’t escape all the tasty goodness!
+Even though most of these dishes are a slight step away or more from a nutritional meal, there are some hidden nutritional gems in holiday fare.

 Here are five of the best holiday foods that serve your whole body well:

 Cranberries are some of the most overlooked berries out there when considering nutritional benefits.
 They’re almost sugar-free with only 2 grams per 1/2 cup.
-This means they’re low on the glycemic index to support your blood sugar, and are less likely to cause some digestive upsets in those sensitive to more sugary fruits.
+This means they’re low on the glycemic index to Support your blood sugar and are less likely to cause some digestive upsets in those sensitive to more sugary fruits.
 Cranberries are also rich in detoxification properties for the blood, kidneys, arteries, and digestive system.
-They help fight infections, lower stress due to high amounts of Vitamin C, and provide the body with a balanced palate with their tart flavor.
-Add frozen or fresh whole cranberries to salads, oatmeal or quinoa for breakfast, juices, smoothies, and even smash them with some raw almond butter or tahini to make a tasty sandwich spread.
-Avoid dried cranberries that are coated in sugar and oil, and cranberry sauces that contain added sugars.
+They help fight infections, lower stress due to high amounts of Vitamin C and provide the body with a balanced palate with their tart flavor.
+Add frozen or fresh whole cranberries to salads, oatmeal, or quinoa for breakfast, juices, and smoothies, and even smash them with some raw almond butter or tahini to make a tasty sandwich spread.
+Avoid dried cranberries that are coated in sugar and oil and cranberry sauces that contain added sugars.

 2. Wild Rice

-Wild rice is technically a grass, not a grain.
-It’s very easy to digest, rich in magnesium, potassium, iron, and even contains protein.
-It’s also rich in antioxidants that support aging, weight maintenance, and heart health.
-Wild rice is deliciously sweet and nutty with a better flavor than blander rices like brown or white rice.
+Wild rice is technically grass, not grain.
+It’s very easy to digest, rich in magnesium, potassium, and iron, and even contains protein.
+It’s also rich in antioxidants that Support aging, weight maintenance, and heart health.
+Wild rice is deliciously sweet and nutty with a better flavor than blander rice like brown or white rice.
 Enjoy it with some roasted squash, sliced almonds, and even cranberries for a delicious holiday meal!
 Choose 100 percent wild rice, not wild rice blends

 5. Orange Root Veggies

 Sweet potatoes, pumpkin, carrots, and all winter squashes are some of the most antioxidant-rich foods you can eat.
-In fact, they’ve been shown to prevent cancer, extend aging, and improve the mood.
-Lucky for us, these fiber-rich veggies also support digestion, improve our skin, hearts, and yes, our meals too.
+They’ve been shown to prevent cancer, extend aging, and improve mood.
+Lucky for us, these fiber-rich veggies also Support digestion, and improve our skin, hearts, and yes, our meals too.
 Fresh in season, they’re all easy to work into your diet during the chillier months.
 Make stew, Sweet Potato Pumpkin Soup, roasted butternut squash, pumpkin smoothies, and even pumpkin truffles.
 Winter soup is perfect with some sweet carrots added, and no curried dish is complete without their culinary magic.

 The holidays don’t have to be a time for food comas and unhealthy fare.
 Enjoy more of these tasty foods to keep you full, healthy, and inspired in the kitchen all season long.